Leave this site

 Where it is possible for the outward and or, return journey to be undertaken on the same date as the competitive event however, the attendee elects to defer travel to another day, that journey will not attract travelling time.

-Where a police officer and police staff member competes across multiple sports within PSUK, a maximum limit of 40 hours competing in the PSUK sports match/event (inclusive of travelling time) will apply in any leave year.
+Where a police officer and police staff member competes across multiple sports within PSUK, a maximum limit of 40 hours competing in the PSUK sports match/event (inclusive of travelling time) may apply in any leave year.
+The maximum limit of 40 hours will be granted on a case by case basis and in any event only in exceptional circumstances, determined by the Secretary of the Sports and Social Club and in their absence the Chair of the Sports and Social Club.

-This list is not exhaustive and consideration for individuals to received paid time off and travelling time will be made on a case-by-case basis.
+This list is not exhaustive and consideration for individuals to receive paid time off and travelling time will be made on a case-by-case basis.

 For other professional sporting /official police sport events or related activities (non PSUK sporting events), police officers and police staff are entitled to take annual leave or time off or have their duties adjusted to participate in those events, if annual leave, shift changes or time off can be granted without compromising Nottinghamshire Police’s ability to deliver day to day operational requirements/functions.